Steve Geltz

-Steven Geltz (born November 1, 1987) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim and the Tampa Bay Rays.
+Steven Andrew Geltz (born November 1, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim and Tampa Bay Rays.

 Amateur career

 Geltz was born in Newfane, New York to Roxanne, a registered nurse, and John, an electrician.
-Geltz was raised in Ransomville, New York, a small town with merely 1,400 inhabitants.
-Geltz attended Wilson High School in Wilson, New York.
+As a child growing up in Western New York, Geltz practiced his pitching motion and releases by throwing hockey pucks.
+He was raised in Ransomville, New York and attended Wilson High School in Wilson, New York.
 Only 5'9" as a senior in high school, Geltz was overlooked by most college baseball programs and all Major League Baseball clubs despite his talents as a pitcher, and attended nearby University at Buffalo.
+As a freshman in 2006, Geltz set a school record with six saves in a single season.

 Professional career

 Los Angeles Angels

-Geltz signed with the Los Angeles Angels of Anaheim as an undrafted free agent in 2008 out of the University at Buffalo and was assigned to the Orem Owlz.
+Geltz was not drafted out of college but caught the attention of scouts in 2008 while pitching for the Torrington Twisters of the New England Collegiate Baseball League, a collegiate summer baseball league, in a blowout loss against the United States national collegiate baseball team.
+Geltz signed with the Los Angeles Angels of Anaheim and was assigned to the Orem Owlz.

 Geltz was called up to the majors for the first time on August 10, 2012.